jsxgraph/jsxgraph_website/src/_posts/2009-03-19-jsxgraph-at-google-groups.md

 author: alfred
 guid: http://jsxgraph.uni-bayreuth.de/wp/?p=153
 permalink: /2009/03/19/jsxgraph-at-google-groups/
-categories:
-  - Uncategorized
+category: News
 tags:
-  - discussion
+  - Discussion
   - Forum
   - graphics
-  - mediawiki
+  - MediaWiki
-  - plotting
+  - Plotting
   - WordPress
 ---
 Features of JSXGraph can now be discussed in the new forum at <a href="http://groups.google.com/group/jsxgraph" target="_self">Google groups</a>.
 Recent new developments are the JSXGraph plugins for [WordPress](http://wordpress.org/extend/plugins/jsxgraph/) and [MediaWiki](http://www.mediawiki.org/wiki/Extension:JSXGraph).
 These are initial releases, please give us feedback.
 Here are examples for [WordPress](http://jsxgraph.uni-bayreuth.de/wp/examples/) and [MediaWiki](http://jsxgraph.uni-bayreuth.de/wiki/index.php/Use_the_MediaWiki_extension_for_JSXGraph).